 - Easy to mount

-- Diameter of front light clamp is too small for some handlebars
+- The diameter of the front light clamp is too small for some handlebars

-Buyer’s Guide: How to Choose the Best Bike Lights
+Buyer’s Guide: How to Choose a Bike Light

 Every cyclist should have a set of reliable bike lights.
 When shopping for the ideal lights to fit your needs, the vast market can feel confusing and difficult to navigate.
 From lumens to side visibility, there are lots of factors that must be considered when selecting bike lights.